The Science Behind Belief and Why Our Thoughts Create Our Reality

 We adopt many conditioned beliefs from our parents, family and friends about money, work, relationships and self worth.
 We also experience conditioning from society about what success, beauty and love should look like.

-We then see evidence from our experiences that reinforces these, both positive and negative examples can impact our belief system.
+We then see evidence from our experiences that affirms and reinforces these, both positive and negative examples can impact our belief system.

 I’ve heard actors say that they struggled to get work in the theatre because they didn’t have a classical training.
 I have also heard actors give award acceptance speeches confirming the fact, that not having a drama school training didn’t impact their opportunities.
 Reminding us that whatever background you come from, you can be a successful actor.
 Which do you think is the more empowering belief to adopt?